Mohosin999/mohosin999/README.md

 ## 🚀 About Me
 With over 4 years of experience in front-end development, I’m an expert at creating high-performance, scalable web applications that maximize user experience.
 My skills are JavaScript, TypeScript, React, and Next.js, and I have a deep understanding of building RESTful APIs using Node.js and Express.

 Recently, I’ve been building websites with AI-powered features integrated directly into the workflow.
 This approach ensures that the solutions I deliver stay modern, efficient, and ahead of the curve.
 I truly enjoy learning new things.
 Right now, I’m exploring backend development and working with the MERN stack to strengthen my full-stack skills.
-When I’m not coding, I love spending time in peaceful green environments.
-I also exercise regularly to stay physically and mentally healthy.

 📌 Always open to remote roles where I can build cool things with forward-thinking teams.